 On November 1, 2016, Regions Commercial Equipment Finance, LLC ("Regions") issued two taxable bank loans totaling \$26 million (\$13 million each) to Campus Hospitality Services (CHS) for the purpose of acquiring and renovating the Doubletree Hotel (the "CHS notes").
 The first promissory note (Note A) for \$13 million was funded at closing and bears a fixed interest rate of 4.93%.
-The second \$13 million note (Note B) will be funded during the 18-month construction period.
-During construction the interest rate on Note B will be variable, equal to 30 day LIBOR plus 239 basis points.
-Following the construction period, the rate will be fixed at the 10-year US Treasury rate, plus 324 basis points.
-The loans will be amortized based on a 25-year term and have a 10 year maturity.
+The second \$13 million note (Note B) was funded on March 13, 2018 and bears a fixed interest rate of 6.11%.
+The loans are amortized based on a 25-year term and have a 10 year maturity.
 The notes are secured by a mortgage on the property.

 As additional security for payment of the CHS notes, the Foundation entered into a guaranty agreement.
 Under this agreement, the Foundation gave an unconditional guaranty for all obligations to Regions (including the bonds for the 4th Avenue Parking Deck), including the cross-collateralization of these obligations.
-Furthermore, the Foundation is required to maintain a global debt-service coverage ratio of 1.25, a requirement that was met in both years ended June 30, 2017 and 2016.
+Furthermore, the Foundation is required to maintain a global debt-service coverage ratio of 1.25, a requirement that was met in both years ended June 30, 2018 and 2017.